jiahyphenyee/50.037-Blockchain/README.md

 ```
 SPVClient at ('localhost', 22346):  Header with non-existing prev-hash.
 Do you want to request headers?
 ```
 - Now let us pass some money from the miner to a spv client.
-In the recipient field, we use the port number of the spv client for simplicity.
-After we fill in the amout, we press Make A Transaction to send the money.
+In the `recipient` field, we use the port number of the spv client for simplicity.
+After we fill in the `amount`, we press  `Make A Transaction` to send the money.
 Note that the transaction is not confirmed yet.
 You should see that both miners receive a unconfirmed transaction.
 Every time a transaction is received, the miner will verify signature and nonce.
 (Checking nonce to prevent replay attack)
 ```
 Miner at ('localhost', 12347):  ======= Receive new transaction from peer
 Miner at ('localhost', 12347):  most recent nonce = 0 vs new nonce = 1